 This appendix describes the process used to construct the clusters of cities fed to the model.
-Clustering is to reduce the computational power needed to numerically compute the equilibrium distributions.
+Clustering is necessary to reduce the computational power needed to numerically compute the equilibrium distributions.
 Since the model dynamics are driven by the wage heterogeneity across cities and occupations, the algorithm is aimed at grouping together cities offering similar wages across occupations.

 To perform the clustering, I employ a process that combines two unsupervised machine learning techniques.
 First, I perform a permanent component analysis (PCA) on the cityoccupation wage premiums.
 Then, I apply k-means clustering on a subset of the principal components.
 Performing k-means clustering on a set of principal components is not a novelty in the scientific literature (Ibes, 2015).
 Although there is no evidence that this two-step procedure improves the quality of the resulting clustering over a direct application of the k-means algorithm (Yeung and Ruzzo, 2001), the dimensionality reduction achieved with PCA is helpful to improve the workings of the k-means algorithm.
 The k-means algorithm is, in fact, initialized by randomly drawing initial centroids for the clusters.
-The algorithm then updates these centroids based on some measure of distance (Euclidean distance in this case).
+The algorithm recursively updates these centroids as the average of the closest elements to the initial centroid (I use the euclidean distance to measure the distance from centroids).
 Issues arise with high dimensionality, i.e., if the vector of characteristics on which the clustering is performed is too big.
 In this case, the algorithm tends to produce results that are highly dependent on the starting point.
 One way to deal with this is to try with different initial points and then pick the best clustering.
 Nevertheless, with high dimensionality, this is almost akin to a random search of the best clustering.
 An additional advantage of using a subset of permanent components is that it reduces the impact of the estimation noise coming from the wage regression.